robertefreeman/FreeSearch/README.md

 - API: `http://localhost:8123`

 **Configuration Notes:**
+- The Docker Compose configuration uses the GitHub Container Registry image: `ghcr.io/robert/freesearch:latest`
+- The image is automatically built and pushed by GitHub Actions on every commit to the main branch
+- Multi-provider environment variable support is included - all variables from [`backend/.env.example`](backend/.env.example) are available
 - For custom deployments, update the `apiUrl` in [`frontend/src/App.tsx`](frontend/src/App.tsx)
 - Default URLs: `http://localhost:8123` (production) or `http://localhost:2024` (development)
 - When using Ollama with Docker, use `host.docker.internal` instead of `localhost` to access the host machine